vaib-ios/Crypto-Coins/CryptpoCoin/README.md

   - All Time High (ATH)
   - All Time Low (ATL)
 - Pull-to-refresh support
-- Graceful fallback data when API rate limits are reached
+- Graceful loading and error states with retry support

 ---